-The COVID-19 pandemic has swept the nation, killing more than 136,000 residents and staff of nursing homes and other long-term care facilities.
+The COVID-19 pandemic has swept the nation, killing more than 184,000 residents and staff of nursing homes and other long-term care facilities.
 The AARP Public Policy Institute, in collaboration with the Scripps Gerontology Center at Miami University in Ohio, created the AARP Nursing Home COVID-19 Dashboard to provide four-week snapshots of the virus’ infiltration into nursing homes and impact on nursing home residents and staff, with the goal of identifying specific areas of concern at the national and state levels in a timely manner.
-This dashboard looks at five categories of impact and will be updated every month to track trends over time.
+This dashboard has tracked five categories of impact since summer 2020 and will be updated every month to track trends over time.
 This month’s dashboard also includes, for the first time, data on the vaccination rates of nursing home residents and health care staff.

-The AARP Public Policy Institute is analyzing data and reporting on key findings as the AARP Nursing Home COVID-19 Dashboard is reported over time.
-This January 2021 dashboard release (with data for the four weeks ending December 20, 2020) marks exactly three months since the first dashboard was released (with data for the four weeks ending September 20, 2020).
-The COVID-19 situation in nursing homes has changed dramatically over this time period:
+The AARP Public Policy Institute is analyzing data and reporting on key findings as the AARP Nursing Home COVID-19 Dashboard is updated each month.
+This July 2021 dashboard release shows how the COVID-19 situation in nursing homes has continued to evolve.